smnspz/bowling-game/README.md

 # Instructions #
 - Write a class 'Game' with two methods
-- void Roll(int pins) is called each time the player rolls a ball.
+- roll(pins: int) -> None is called each time the player rolls a ball.
 The argument is the number of pins knocked down.
-- int Score() is called only at the very end of the game.
+- score() -> int is called only at the very end of the game.
 It returns the total score for that game.

 # Resources #
 - [Walkthrough by Uncle Bob Martin](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)